-The movie has officially crossed the $100 million club worldwide, which matches the film’s budget, but does not guarantee a sequel due to box office complications.
-Saban’s Power Rangers will need to continue building on its box office performance, primarily overseas, in order to convince international distributors to invest in a potential sequel due to the movie’s lackluster international performance.
+The movie did cross the $100 million club worldwide, which matches the film’s budget, but does not guarantee a sequel due to a more complicated box office process.
+Although Saban’s Power Rangers pulled in a respectable $85 million in the United States, Lionsgate could find themselves hard pressed to convince foreign distributors to invest in a potential sequel due to the movie’s lackluster international performance.

 In its second week in theaters, Saban’s Power Rangers saw a steep drop off, its first sign of future turbulence.
 While most studios hope for a 50% second week drop, Power Rangers suffered one the size of 64%.
 It fell to 4th place behind Beauty & the Beast, and theater newcomers Boss Baby and Ghost In The Shell.

 The film came in second place at the domestic box office on its opening weekend, as it trailed Beauty & the Beast’s $89 million, but stayed far ahead of its opening weekend competitors in Life and CHIPs.
-Saban’s Power Rangers safely topped the analysts’ projections, who only forecasted a $38 million opening weekend for the film.
+Saban’s Power Rangers safely topped the analysts’ opening weekend projections, who only forecasted $38 million.

 The turnout for Power Rangers thus far has consisted of 65% male, and 49% millennials according to studies performed by CinemaScore.